 Targeted opportunities

 • The Graduate School’s Alumni Grants for Graduate Research and Scholarship Program provides small grants up to $5,000 to support graduate student dissertation and thesis research.
-Autumn 2023 application deadline: TBA
+Deadline for 2025 school year: Wednesday, September 24, 2025, 5pm- 2025

 • The Global Arts and Humanities Discovery Theme supports interdisciplinary graduate student research through Graduate Team Fellowships and Graduate Research Grants administered through the Society of Fellows.
-2023/2024 Society of Fellows application deadline: February 15, 2023
+The 2026-27 funding brochure will be released in October 2025

 • College of Arts and Sciences, Graduate Student Funding